Meet our President…

 Mr. Rich Pappalardo

-Mr. Pappalardo brings valuable project management skills to the Board from his international career in leading installation of complex software systems.
+Mr. Pappalardo brings valuable project management skills to the Board.
+He had a career in international sales and installations of complex software systems.
 He is leading the initiative to develop greater youth employment opportunities through developing a platform on Cat Island for remote work.

 Mr. Deon Stewart

-Mr. Stewart is a senior environmental science professional with more than two decades of experience in environmental governance, sustainable development, and strategic program managementacross national and international contexts.
-He currently serves as National Coordinator of the Global Environment Facility (GEF) Small Grants Programme at the United Nations Development Programme(UNDP) in The Bahamas, where he provides strategic oversight of nationally funded environmental and community-based initiatives.
+Mr. Stewart is a senior environmental scientist with more than two decades of experience in environmental governance, sustainable development, and strategic program management across national and international organizations.
+He currently serves as National Coordinator of the Global Environment Facility (GEF) Small Grants Programme at the United Nations Development Programme(UNDP) in The Bahamas, where he provides strategic oversight of environmental projects throughout the Bahamas archipelago.

 Ms. Portia Sweeting

-Portia Sweeting is a proud descendant of Cat Island and a nationally recognized educator and conservation leader with more than three decades of service to education, youth development, and community advancement in The Bahamas.
-Portia currently serves as Director of Education and Outreach at the Bahamas National Trust (BNT).
-In that role, she was instrumental over the past decade in bringing environmental science programs an summer camps to Cat Island youth.
+Portia Sweeting is a proud descendant of Cat Island and a nationally recognized educator and conservation leader with more than three decades of service in environmental education, youth development, and community advancement in The Bahamas.
+She currently serves as Director of Education and Outreach at the Bahamas National Trust (BNT).
+In that role, she was instrumental over the past decade in bringing BNT’s extra-curricular environmental science education to the primary schools and summer enrichment programs.

 Ms. Gabi Zimmerman